sumdog/jekyll-multisite/README.md

 jekyll-multisite
 =================

+# NO LONGER MAINTAINED

+My last [website redesign](https://battlepenguin.com/tech/a-history-of-personal-and-professional-websites/) removed my need for this plugin. [csware's fork](https://github.com/csware/jekyll-multisite/) is actively maintained, fixes some bugs, and works with newer versions of Jekyll.
+It is now the official tree for jekyll-multisite.
+Future releases to the jekyll-multisite gem (>0.3) will come from that repo.

 [![Gem](https://img.shields.io/gem/v/jekyll-multisite.svg?style=plastic)]()

 Jekyll doesn't support multiple sites by default.
 If you want to have multiple sites with shared source code with Jekyll, you'll need to use the [jekyll-unsanitize](https://github.com/sumdog/jekyll-unsanitize) gem plus a ton of ugly symbolic links in your source tree.
 The following plugin adds support for a shared base that can be used in multiple Jekyll projects.